scarf-sh/scarf/docs/docs/index.md

 ## What is Scarf?
 Why should I use it?

-Concretely, Scarf is a developer-centric, cross-platform, system package manager that enables developers to see how their software is actually used and to get paid for their work.
+Scarf is a developer-centric, cross-platform system package manager that enables developers to see how their software is actually used and to get paid for their work.
 If you distribute your software with Scarf, your users will be able to easily install it with the `scarf` CLI, and you'll gain insights into